Marine Eco Toursim in Cornwall

 A different experience every time.

-The curious Atlantic Grey Seals are considered rare world wide and yet in Cornwall they can be seen regularly and are the stars of the SUP Safaris.
+The curious Atlantic Grey Seals are considered rare world wide and yet with 34% of the world’s population in Cornwall, they can be seen regularly and are the stars of the SUP Safaris.

 Coastal SUP Safari